matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 3. Defense-in-Depth
 *Defense-in-Depth* - Adding layers of security to protect against certain attack methods, the idea of layered security measures and additional steps to minimize potential damages.

+What is a "proper" level of security?
+1. Focus on threats and assets
+2. Match security controls to risks